Sky24H/utils/README.md

-# Some basic methods of image processing
+# Some basic program of image processing & others
-written during internship, just for backup.